 You may have heard it referred to as “chicken skin.”
 Yep, we’re talking about keratosis pilaris (KP for short), those small, light, harmless bumps that annoy half the adult population.
-Today, we have five quick facts, plus a treatment tip or two for your winter KP flare-up.
+Today, we have five quick facts about what KP is, plus treatment tips for your flare-ups.

 1. Keratosis pilaris is hereditary.